rexresearch

 Barges can deploy 31 of the full-sized centrifuges into the Gulf

-of Mexico to begin removing British Petroleum’s oil from the water
+of Mexico to begin removing British Petroleum’s oil from the

-before it hits delicate shorelines.
-Theoretically, that
+water before it hits delicate shorelines.
+Theoretically,

-calls.
+phone calls.
 Local officials are eager to test Costner’s

-technology as oil from the uncapped Deepwater Horizon well drifts
+technology as oil from the uncapped Deepwater Horizon well

-closer every day.
+drifts closer every day.

 What could possibly be so important that BP officials don’t have